Downing FOUR VCT – Healthcare

 The usual risks with smaller companies exist with this VCT offer.
 For instance, VCT investments are illiquid and capital is at risk.
 Investors should only invest money they can afford to lose.
 The value of tax relief will depend on the circumstances of the individual investor and tax rules could change in future.

-There is a 4% initial charge, before any Wealth Club discount.
-In addition, there is an early bird incentive of a 1% discount for investments before 20/1/17 and 0.5% until 3/3/17.
+The initial charge (usually 4%) is 1.75% for Wealth Club investors.
 There is an annual management fee of 2.5% and annual administration fees of £40,000 plus additional 0.1%. total annual running costs are capped at 3.5%.
 The performance fee is payable via a management share class and is first payable in 2021.
 The performance fee is 20% of dividends paid if the total return is at least £1 per share, which increases by 3 pence per share per year from 2021.
 If the performance fee takes the return below the hurdle then that portion isn’t payable.
 BioScience will receive 50% of the performance fee.
 Arrangement fees and monitoring fees may also be payable.

 - Early bird saving of 0.5%: 3 March 2017